-4. a description of the arrangements taken by the debtor in order to ensure its ability to meet its obligations under insolvency law; and whether it is in default in satisfying liabilities under employment relationships or pension commitments, tax liabilities, or liabilities to social security authorities or suppliers and, if so, the extent of such liabilities and the creditors to whom they are owed;
+4. a description of the arrangements taken by the debtor in order to ensure its ability to meet its obligations under insolvency law; and

 5. a substantiated description of any additional or lesser costs that will be incurred during selfadministration in comparison with standard proceedings and in relation to the insolvency estate.